Trump to meet Russia's foreign minister on Tuesday: Ifax

 U.S. intelligence agencies have said Russia interfered in the 2016 presidential election campaign in order to tilt the vote in Trump’s favor.
 Moscow has denied any interference.

-Reporting by Tom Balmforth and Andrey Kuzmin; Editing by Toby Chopra and Catherine Evans
+Reporting by Tom Balmforth and Andrey Kuzmin in Moscow; additional reporting by Steve Holland in Washington; Editing by Toby Chopra and Catherine Evans